liyanasahir/hugo-blog/content/posts/new-roads.md

 And here was the thing: I was beginning to realize that my Bangalore Days<sup>TM</sup> were going to come to an end sooner than for most others in my batch, and that the brief Delhi escapade might have been the start of something more.
 I hadn't seen half as much of Banglore as I did of Delhi over my 7 weeks there (granted, some of that was due to the back-breaking academics of the early semesters).
 Because you never really appreciate something until you know it's about to slip away, now I was struck with the yearning to properly experience at least my little corner of Bangalore.

 I wanted to go to Yeshvantpur market and come back without having walked 4kms, or waited on 3 different apps for a reasonably priced auto, or getting stuck in traffic for an inordinate amount of time.
 I wanted to discover the street food of Malleswaram.
 I wanted to eat dosas from every competing outlet of Bangalore and see for myself what it was all about (for the record: IDC’s cannot be topped.
 CTR and MTR are good, and so is Rameshwaram Cafe - the copious amounts of ghee and gunpowder are not a bug, but a feature.
 Vidhyarthi Bhavan is worth it at least once, to soak in the history of the space; was not a fan of Veena Stores.
-And all of them are better than any you get elsewhere.)
+And not to mention all the little local outlets that know what they're doing!)

 But most of all, I *really* wanted to learn how to drive.

 {{< figure align=center src="/media/ctr.jpeg" caption="CTR in Malleswaram.
 Somewhere around the start of fourth semester.">}}

 Perhaps that’s where this story should start: I had a bucket list of things I wanted to get done during my gap year between finishing BTech and starting MTech.
 Then Covid happened, and confined to each of our homes, the list became more of a joke.
 However, in the years since, I’ve slowly gotten around to ticking each of them off.
 The second last item on the list was visiting Delhi (my motives were different while writing it down at the time - I had been wanting to visit a very dear friend who I hadn’t seen in a long while).
 The last item unticked?
-Getting a driver’s license.
+Getting a driving license.
 Perhaps it was finally time to get to that.

 I was talking about all of this - the desires, the dilemmas - in my lab on a daily basis by this point.
 And so, my labmates conspired together (Manogna and Goirik had wanted to learn as well), and rented a scooty for a day.
 With experience in riding cycles, managing a scooty came easily enough, and all three of us learnt the basics of handling a two-wheeler under the tutelage of a very patient Teja in a day.